diegomacario/Super-Sunshine/README.md

 Now it seems a lot more natural to use a directional light!

 ### 6) Materials
+Super-Sunshine uses the *__Blinn-Phong shading model__* to compute the colours of the geometric primitives in a scene.
+In this section, I will illustrate how this model works by detailing the steps it follows to render a simple scene: a single sphere illuminated by a single point light.
+The diagram below depicts how the scene is arranged:

+We will assume that the point light emits white light, which means that its colour is (1, 1, 1), and that it is not affected by any form of attenuation.
+As for the material properties, I will reveal them as we run into them.
+So let's get to it!

 #### Step 1: Ambient light and emissivity.
 The first thing we need to do is check if the sphere has an associated ambient light colour and *__emissivity__*.
 You already know where the ambient light colour comes from and how it behaves, but what about the emissivity?
 This material property models the intrinsic colour of an object.
 It behaves exactly like ambient light, and it is set using the following command: